 - h.
-Submit information as public notice on the COA website within 24-hours of notice to the program: - 1) Withdrawal from accreditation. - 2) Lapse of accreditation. - 3) Final decisions of denial, probation, or revocation of accreditation.
+Submit information as public notice on the COA website within 24-hours of notice to the program:

+- 1) Withdrawal from accreditation.

+- 2) Lapse of accreditation.

+- 3) Initiated or final decisions of denial or revocation of accreditation.

+- 4) Final probation decisions.